elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

      - With hidden layers, we now have a much greater number of weights to try.

-     - This kind of “brute force” method will take too long to train.
+     - This kind of "brute force" method will take too long to train.

 Notes: